Give your grandparents a gift to remember this holiday season by gathering the whole family together and taking them on a festive adventure!

 Celebration of Lights | Nov.
 25 - Dec.
 31

 See more than one million twinkling lights from the comfort of your car at Celebration of Lights.
 The 1.2 miles of holiday sights and sounds are displayed throughout beautiful Menominee Park, enhanced by the colorful light reflections from Lake Winnebago.

-Sights and activities include the 100-foot tree, more than 120 trees filled with lights, sculptured scenes, animated light displays, visits with Santa, gift shop, special event nights, carriage rides and much more.
+Sights and activities include the 100-foot tree, more than 120 trees filled with lights, sculptured scenes, animated light displays, visits with Santa, gift shop, special event nights, horse pulled wagon rides and much more.

 Nativity Collection | Year-round